 CELCIS instruction is divided into four classes.

 Each level is composed of four hours of instruction per day, five days a week (Monday through Friday) from 9 a.m. to 1 p.m.
-Please see the CELCIS weekly schedule below.
+Please review the CELCIS weekly schedule for more details.

 Co-Curricular Activities

 CELCIS provides co-curricular activities to help students learn English in informal settings and get involved in the local community.
-These activities may be required for both in-person and online CELCIS instruction.
+These activities may be required for certain courses or service-learning programs.

 Contact @email for more information.